BulgariaDestinationsPlaces

 St Troitsa Monastery

 The St Troitsa Monastery in Bulgaria has become one of the most popular monasteries to visit in the country.
-Located near Sofia, this centuries-old monastery offers more than just a glimpse into religious life; it also provides an opportunity for visitors to explore the rich cultural heritage and natural beauty of Bulgaria.
+Located near Sofia, this centuries-old monastery offers more than just a glimpse into religious life; it also provides an opportunity for visitors to explore Bulgaria’s rich cultural heritage and natural beauty.

 The St Troitsa Monastery was founded in 1393 by Tsar Ivan Alexander and is a landmark destination for tourists worldwide who admire its impressive architecture.
 The main church at the monastery is dedicated to Saint Nicholas and features stunning frescoes that date back to 1560.
 Visitors can learn about Bulgarian history with a trip through the museum, which holds artifacts from as far back as medieval times.